TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://www.teslarati.com/royal-caribbean-will-be-the-first-in-the-cruise-industry-to-adopt-starlink/" >🔗</a> **[Teslarati]** Royal Caribbean will be the first in the cruise industry to adopt Starlink
 - <a href="https://www.nasaspaceflight.com/2022/08/starlink-3-4-launch/" >🔗</a> **[NASASpaceflight]** SpaceX to attempt 150th Falcon recovery on Starlink Group 3-4
 - <a href="https://spacenews.com/south-korea-seeks-459-million-for-lunar-lander-project/" >🔗</a> **[SpaceNews]** South Korea seeks $459 million for lunar lander project
 - <a href="https://spacenews.com/orbit-fab-announces-in-space-hydrazine-refueling-service/" >🔗</a> **[SpaceNews]** Orbit Fab announces in-space hydrazine refueling service
 - <a href="https://spacenews.com/astra-to-sell-electric-thrusters-to-airbus-oneweb-satellites/" >🔗</a> **[SpaceNews]** Astra to sell electric thrusters to Airbus OneWeb Satellites
-- <a href="https://spaceflightnow.com/2022/08/29/sls-launch-scrubbed-after-weather-delay-engine-cooling-issue/" >🔗</a> **[Spaceflight Now]** SLS launch scrubbed after weather delay, engine cooling issue

 ### Launch-related News 🚀